What will our legacy be?

 "Chicago200, in my view, is an enormous opportunity to bring together youth leaders in a bold and equitable manner."

-Chicago200 is a partnership between The Chicago Community Trust and Common Purpose; it is supported by the following organizations: City Colleges of Chicago, The John D. and Catherine T. MacArthur Foundation, University of Chicago, Northern Trust and Chicago Public Media to ensure this program is reflective of the city
+Chicago200 is a partnership between The Chicago Community Trust and Common Purpose; it is supported by the following organizations: City Colleges of Chicago, The John D. and Catherine T. MacArthur Foundation, University of Chicago, Northern Trust, Chicago Public Media, 1871 and Civitas Child Law Center, Loyola University to ensure this program is reflective of the city

 The Chicago Community Trust